2cData/modern_data_lab/Docker Prerequisite.md

+#TODO recreate the base image to only have java.
+Now it has hadoop, too
 ## Step one - create docker image

 The preferred method for doing new things that may not work out well is to do it a container.
 This has two great advantages: you can't trash your machine and you can send the image to someone else once it works and it will definitely work on their machine.

 tl;dr